Self-Learning Threshold-Based Load Balancing: Learning the optimal threshold

-As in Section \ref{sub: static fluid limit}, it is possible to construct the sample paths of $s_n$ on a common probability space for all $n$.
-We adopt such a construction to state the next result, which holds for any pair of random elements $q(0)$ and $\ell(0)$ taking values in $Q$ and $\N$, respectively.
+Next we provide a fluid limit that justifies using fluid systems as an asymptotic approximation for the stochastic system $\bs_n \defeq (\bq_n, \ell_n)$ when $n$ is large.
+Let $S[0, \infty)$ be the space of c\`adl\`ag functions from $[0, \infty)$ into $\R$, with the Skorohod $J_1$-topology.
+The stochastic systems $\bs_n$ take values in $D_{\R^\N}[0, \infty) \times S[0, \infty)$, and we endow this space with the product topology.
+As in Section \ref{ch2-sub: static fluid limit}, we may construct the stochastic systems on a common probability space for all $n$.
+We adopt such a construction to state the next result, which holds for any initial condition $(q_0, \ell_0)$ such that

+where $h_0 \defeq \ell_0 + 1$.
+This condition ensures that the limiting threshold is not modified at time zero.
+Without it we may have sequences of systems where the threshold is modified at the first arrival, or even at each of the first $k$ arrivals for some $k > 1$.